particleflux/rector-rules/docs/set_overview.md

 Should you use codeception yii module for testing sent mails (`grabLastSentEmail` etc), you also need to override the mailer message class for your test config.
-Otherwise, the yii2 module troies to use the `yii\swiftmailer\Message`.
+Otherwise, the codeception yii2 module tries to use the `yii\swiftmailer\Message`.

 ```php